Pain Medicine Fellowship

 Adult & Pediatric Pain Dual Fellowship

-The Department of Anesthesiology and Washington University School of Medicine, together with Barnes-Jewish Hospital and St. Louis Children’s Hospital, sponsor an ACGME-accredited fellowship in Anesthesiology Pain Medicine.
+The Department of Anesthesiology and WashU Medicine, together with Barnes-Jewish Hospital and St. Louis Children’s Hospital, sponsor an ACGME-accredited fellowship in Anesthesiology Pain Medicine.
 There is now an option for a pediatric-focused track through this training program.
 The fellow on this combined track will care for both children and adults experiencing acute and chronic pain, and spend half of their time in pediatric pain and other half on adult pain management.
 The fellow will be eligible to sit for the ABA Pain Board upon completion of his/her training.
 Currently, we have one adult/pediatric pain fellow per year.